 Heat stabilizers are common to all products for processing reasons and may be required for adequate performance in end applications.
 Other important additives used are lubricants, plasticizers, impact modifiers, fillers, biocides, and pigments.
 The plasticizer is the major additive in a PVC compound (or formulation) since it imparts workability, flexibility, extensibility, and resilience to a polymer system.
 Internal plasticizers are held in polymer systems by chemical bonds, while external plasticizers maintain their molecular identity in the polymer system and their comparability with it by virtue of forces such as hydrogen bonding and Van der Waals attraction.

-When a plasticizer is compatible with a polymer, the two can fairly easily be mixed and fused into a coherent, homogeneous material and do not separate if a chemical or physical stress is imposed on the system.
+When a plasticizer and a polymer are compatible, the two can fairly easily be mixed and fused into a coherent, homogeneous material and do not separate if a chemical or physical stress is imposed on the system.

 A primary plasticizer for a given polymer has a high degree of compatibility at the projected use level.
 A secondary (or extender) plasticizer can only be safely used along with a substantial proportion of a primary plasticizer for the polymer system, to achieve satisfactory compatibility.

 For reasons of compatibility, raw material cost, in-process behavior and performance in various end uses, the families of primary plasticizers for PVC are essentially limited to the following:

 Dialkyl adipate esters, dialkyl azelates, some glycol dibenzoate esters, certain epoxy derivities including epoxidized soybean oil, epoxidized tall oil and some epoxy resins, glycollates such as butyl phthalyl, butyl glycollate, mellitates such as trialkyl trimellitates, a few phenoxy compounds, phosphate esters including triaryl, trialkyl and alkyl-aryl combinations, derivatives of ortho-phthalic acid with emphasis on dialkyl and alkyl benzyl o-phthalates, polyesters and various dibasic acids with glycols (e.g., adipic, azelaic and phthalic acids with various glycols terminated with a monofunctional compound), some pentaerythritol derivatives and various sulfonamides.